lsoft/DpdtInject/README.md

 ### Circular dependencies

 Dpdt is available to determine circular dependencies in your dependency tree.
 In that cases it raise a compilation error.
 One additional point: if that circle contains a conditional binding, Dpdt can't determine if circular dependency will exists at runtime, so Dpdt raises a compile-time warning instead of error.
+This behaviour can be changed by appropriate setting.

 ### More than 1 unconditional child